UHBiocomputation/Getting-started/PhD-candidates.rst

 - `Register with NHS
   <https://www.england.nhs.uk/contact-us/how-can-we-help/how-do-i-choose-and-register-with-a-gp/>`__:
   at university if living in Hatfield, at local GP if out.

+Other information:
+Keep in mind that Microsoft SharePoint is very useful.
+When you're not sure how to do something, log into your Microsoft student account and search for it SharePoint.
+It is full of giudes and might answer your questions.

 Things that need adding: